51Degrees/documentation/src/features/usagesharing.md

 - Any evidence named 'cookie.&lt;name&gt;' is ignored, unless &lt;name&gt; starts with '51D_'
 - Any other evidence is shared if it is not on a configured blacklist.

-The various black' and whitelists can be configured using the **share usage** @elementbuilder.
+The various blacklists and whitelists can be configured using the **share usage** @elementbuilder.

 ## Share Percentage